Love Gone Wrong: Malignant Self-Love And Narcissism

 Self-love can be healthy.
 It generally means respecting yourself, prioritizing your well-being, and knowing your boundaries and limits.
 Someone with a healthy level of self-love may eat healthy food, exercise regularly, get adequate sleep each night, and say “no” to commitments they cannot follow through on.
 Self-love is not always glamorous; it can simply involve treating yourself with respect and kindness.

 Self-love can turn to malignant self-love when it becomes less about supporting your health and more about giving yourself glory, pomp, and importance.
-In a healthy relationship with yourself, you may think well of yourself and others.
+In a healthy relationship with yourself, you tend to think well of yourself as well as others.
 In a malignant relationship with yourself, you may think highly of yourself to the exclusion of others.
 It might be challenging to detect malignant self-love in yourself, particularly if it has developed over time.

 Malignant self-love and narcissism